 A motorcyclist suing for damages will need to show (1) the driver's duty, (2) breach of that duty, (3) actual and proximate causation and (4) damages.
 All drivers owe a duty to motorcyclists to use reasonable care under the circumstances.
 Drivers cannot make the excuse that they didn't see a motorcyclist approaching the intersection or already waiting at the intersection.
 In California, whichever vehicle arrived first at an intersection has right of way.
 When vehicles arrive at the same time, drivers must allow the driver to the left (including motorcyclists) to go first.

 Intersection collisions can be straightforward or complex cases, but it is important to retain an attorney who understands not only the law, but also how to strategically handle a case and bring in all parties so that the greatest recovery of damages can be made.
-The skillful San Bernardino motorcycle accident attorneys of Sharifi Firm, APC have experience handling intersection collision cases on behalf of injured motorcyclists.
+The skillful motorcycle accident attorneys of Sharifi Firm, APC have experience handling intersection collision cases on behalf of injured motorcyclists in Los Angeles.
 We also represent motorcycle accident victims trying to recover their damages in Riverside, Rancho Cucamonga, and Temecula.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.